equinor/velero-plugin-aeos/README.md

     --backup-location-config storageAccount=$AZURE_STORAGE_ACCOUNT_ID,storageAccountKeyEnvVar=AZURE_STORAGE_ACCOUNT_ACCESS_KEY \
     --use-volume-snapshots=false
 ```
+## Using AEOS with the official Azure Plugin
+Coming soon.

 ## Unit Tests
 Builds are tested against a real azure storage account.
 See the 'Build' badge for the current status of the build and test workflow on the main branch.